JackLawhorn/Heavens-Above-Gardens-Below/Posts/Roiling of the elements.md

 The [[Shades]] are biomes cast in the stark shadow of [[nyxfire]] and its divine light.
 This magical phenomenon is most often caused by proximity to large burns of pure nyxfire, and the peoples of the [[Omphalos, the City of Gardens|City]] had to take great care to prevent creating a Shade as consequence for the great [[Burning]] that ended the [[Red Death period]].
 Shades most often manifest in forests, swamps, and caves.

 So devoid are the Shades of magical energy that even most [[Ylem]] fear to tread there.
 Among its peoples are instead some of the more alien races of the [[Orior]], those whose nature it is to remain in the dark rather than basking in the divine light of Ylem.
-They are most infamous for their native Ylem – [[Umbral Aspects]] known as the [[shade motes]] – which are the stark shadows of these lands given life of their own.
+They are most infamous for their native Ylem – [[Umbral Aspects]] known as the [[Shade motes]] – which are the stark shadows of these lands given life of their own.